lwindolf/lzone-cheat-sheets/cheat-sheets/ulimit.md

 /etc/security/limits.conf as this is a configuration file for PAM only and is applied on login only per default.

-#### Do Not Forget The OS File Limit
+## 2. Always Check Global File Limit

 If you suspect a limit hit on a system with many processes also check the global limit:

     $ cat /proc/sys/fs/file-nr
     7488    0   384224
-    $

 The first number is the number of all open files of all processes, the third is the maximum.
-If you need to increase the maximum:
+If you need to increase the maximum run:

     # sysctl -w fs.file-max=500000

-Ensure to persist this in /etc/sysctl.conf to not loose it on reboot.
+Ensure to persist this in /etc/sysctl.conf to not loose the setting on next reboot.

-#### Check "nofile" Per Process
+## 3. Check "nofile" Per Process

 Just checking the number of files per process often helps to identify bottlenecks.
 For every process you can count open files from using lsof: